epoiesen/juncture/hanson/index.md

 <param ve-config
-       title="What To Do When the Dead Linger: Exploring Hauntedness as a Material Property of Objects - Rosemary Hanson" banner="3%20Forms%20of%20Hauntedness.png"
+       title="What To Do When the Dead Linger: Exploring Hauntedness as a Material Property of Objects" author="Rosemary Hanson"
+       banner="banner.png"
        layout="vertical">

 Rosemary Hanson Received October 1, 2021.
 Citation: Hanson, Rosemary.
 2021.
 "What To Do When the Dead Linger: Exploring Hauntedness as a Material Property of Object".
 Epoiesen.
 DOI: http://dx.doi.org/10.22215/epoiesen/2021.10